mirfanmcs/Machine-Learning/Supervised Learning/Classification/Logistic Regression/Python/readme.md

 # Advanced Optimization

 Use of advanced optimization algorithms is another technique to optimize cost function instead of calling Gradient descent.
+We will use this technique and use `minimize` function of `scipy` library to train our model to get tained values of values of &theta;

-We are going to call `minimize` function of `scipy` library to get the optimized values of &theta;
+Note: For large data set, we train model once and save the parameters &theta; We use these saved parameters later for prediction.

 Run optimizeTheta.py from command prompt: